Tuk93/Model_Deployment/README.md

   #### Network URL: http://172.31.75.85:8501
   #### External URL: http://3.238.72.86:8501

- #### Please note, If you are using Ec2 instance you will need to open port 8501 to 0.0.0.0
+ #### Please note, If you are using Ec2 instance you will need to open custom TCP port 8501 to 0.0.0.0